Coronavirus: Centre sends expert teams to six states reporting rise in cases

 The Centre on Friday sent multi-disciplinary teams to Kerala, Arunachal Pradesh, Tripura, Odisha, Chhattisgarh and Manipur as they have reported a steady increase in coronavirus cases over the past few weeks.

-The teams, comprising a clinician and a public health expert each, will speak to state officials to understand their difficulties and help to remove any bottlenecks, the health ministry said.
+The teams, each comprising a clinician and a public health expert, will speak to state officials to understand their difficulties and help to remove any bottlenecks, the health ministry said.

 They will also monitor the states’ surveillance efforts, Covid-19 testing, enforcement of Covid-appropriate behaviour, and the availability of hospital beds, ambulances, ventilators and oxygen.

 “The Central teams will assess the situation and suggest remedial actions on public health activities to the respective state governments,” the Centre added.
 “Copy of the report will also be provided to the Union Health Ministry.”
 The teams will also assess the progress of their vaccination drives.